-Packed every morning with locals and the odd expat in the know, Pho 323 serves one of the best phos (pronounced ‘fur’) in Hoi An.
+Packed every morning with locals and the odd expat in the know, Pho 323 serves some of the best pho in Hoi An.

 Ganesh’s delicious dishes consistently satiate both Hoi An’s tourist and expat populations and local chefs are often spotted sampling its fine offerings.

 Everything, Vietnamese food-wise, is available at Ms Vy’s Market Restaurant and Cooking School.
 Choose from a wide selection of authentic and modern food.

 STREET FOOD GUIDE: HOI AN FOOD SAFARI

 Hoi An Food Safari runs an exceptional, personalized food tour in Hoi An with a particular emphasis on street food.